Varshiniyadav/rag_pipeline-Implementation/README.md

 # rag_pipeline-Implementation
-This i an implementation of the rag application
+This is an implementation of the rag application